krispykreme14/flask-idea-homesite/README.md

-# Welcome to our website
+# Welcome to our website, all about COVID.

-This is our COVID webscraper site
+##Progress for week of January 11th: